-c.
+- c.
 The District Office Manager or designee will complete Section C of the checklist, Evaluation.
 The intent of Section C is to allow the District Office Manager to determine whether the remainder of the checklist needs to be completed by the organization directly managing the day-to-day activities in the construction project.
-If necessary, the District Office Manager or designee shall be provided any additional information regarding the project that will facilitate their determination on whether the remainder of the checklist should be completed.
+If necessary, the District Office Manager or designee shall be provided any additional information regarding the project that will facilitate their determination on whether the remainder of the checklist should be completed. - d.

-d.
 The remainder of the checklist shall be completed by the organization directing the construction project.
 Completion of the checklist will require further coordination between the District Office and the organization directly managing the day-to-day activities in the construction project.
 The checklist shall not be considered complete until the District Office Manager or designee signs in Section H of the checklist.
 Therefore it is the responsibility of the organization managing the day-to-day activities of the construction project to ensure that the checklist is complete with the District Office approval.
-The organization directing the project will also ensure that the District Office is provided a copy of the completed checklist.
+The organization directing the project will also ensure that the District Office is provided a copy of the completed checklist. - e.

-e.
 A copy of the completed checklist shall be kept on file electronically or in hard copy at the District Office in which the work was accomplished for a minimum of two years after the construction is completed.
 A copy of the completed checklist shall be forwarded in accordance with the distribution list on the checklist.
-As appropriate, each RE, COTR, District Office Manager, or designated facility point-of-contact is responsible for distribution of the checklist.
+As appropriate, each RE, COR, District Office Manager, or designated facility point-of-contact is responsible for distribution of the checklist. - 4-4.

-4-4.
 Permits.
-Develop and submit the following permits, if applicable:
+Develop and submit the following permits, if applicable: - a.

-a.
 Asbestos Work Permit.
 FAA Order 1050.20A, Airway Facilities Asbestos Control Program, requires a work permit for construction activities impacting asbestos containing material.
-The checklist contained in this order does not replace the permit requirement in Order 1050.20A.
+The checklist contained in this order does not replace the permit requirement in Order 1050.20A. - b.

-b.
 Confined Space Permit.
-See FAA Order 3900.19B, Chapter 11, Confined Space Entry Program.
+See FAA Order 3900.19B, Chapter 11, Confined Space Entry Program. - c.

-c.
 Energized Electrical Work Permit.
 See FAA Order 3900.19B, Chapter 34, Electrical Safety.
-An Energized Electrical Work Permit is a requirement as per National Fire Protection Association (NFPA) 70E, Article 110.8(B)(2), and Article 130.1(B).
+An Energized Electrical Work Permit is a requirement as per National Fire Protection Association (NFPA) 70E, Article 110.8(B)(2), and Article 130.1(B). - d.

-d.
 Hot Work Permit.
-See FAA Order 3900.19B, Chapter 26, Industrial Technology.
+A permit may be necessary in order to comply with the requirements for hot work in 29 CFR §1910.252 and/or NFPA 51B.